2016 Oklahoma History ConferenceApril 27-29, 2016 | Woodward, OK

-The Oklahoma Historical Society is seeking papers and presentations for the 2015 OHS Annual Oklahoma History Conference, which will be held April 22, 23 and 24, 2015, at the Artesian Hotel in Sulphur, Oklahoma.
-A total of 10 presentation sessions will be held on the mornings of Thursday, April 23, and Friday, April 24.
-Each session will feature either two or three presentations.
+The Oklahoma Historical Society is seeking papers and presentations for the 2016 OHS Annual Oklahoma History Conference, which will be held April 27, 28 and 29, 2016, at the Woodward Conference Center in Woodward, Oklahoma.
+A total of 18 presentation sessions will take place Thursday morning, April 28, and Friday, April 29.

-Presentations should be limited to 20 or 30 minutes in length, depending on the number of participants in each session.
-One-page proposals should include the title of the presentation; a 100-word description of the presentation; the name, address, phone number and email address of the presenter, and a short curriculum vitae or brief biographical sketch.
-Those who submit proposals will be notified of their status by early February 2015 if not earlier.
-Registration fees for program participants will be waived.
+Presentation sessions will be 45 minutes in length and will feature one presentation not to exceed 30 minutes.
+This will allow 15 minutes for an introduction and questions.
+Individuals interested in making a presentation should prepare a one-page proposal including the title of the proposed presentation; a 100-word description of the presentation; the name, address, phone number, and email address of the presenter; and a short vita or biographical sketch.
+Those who submit proposals will be notified of their status by early February 2016 if not sooner.
+Registration fees for presenters will be waived.

 Presentation proposals are being accepted now.
 The deadline for submitting proposals is December 31, 2015.